cheredia19/my-journey-datahub-cloud/README.md

 ## What I love about DataHub

-Two things I find great about DataHub, and I always like to emphasize, are the **ease of use** and **version control through GitHub**.
+Two things I find great about DataHub are the **ease of use** and **version control through GitHub**.

 It's as easy as uploading all the datasets you need to a previously defined GitHub repository.
-In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work, using markdown language.
+In the same repository, there is a README.md file in which you can write the data story and put the components (charts) that will help illustrate your work using markdown language.

 The graphics can be found on the [PortalJS components guide website](https://storybook.portaljs.org/?path=/docs/components-introduction--docs).
 The available charts are: